A Real-World Guide to Mastering Advanced Grammar Concepts (With Examples)

 • He was stopping by your house later this evening.

-• I plan to call the plumber tomorrow.
+• was planning to call the plumber tomorrow.

-• She is considering a move to a new city.
+• She was considering a move to a new city.

-• We want to try that new restaurant for dinner.
+• We were wanting to try that new restaurant for dinner.

-• I am going to the gym after work today.
+• was going to the gym after work today.

-• They are hoping to go on a hike this weekend.
+• They were hoping to go on a hike this weekend.

-• I ___ to visit the museum with you this afternoon. (was planning, planned)
+• was planning to visit the museum with you this afternoon.

-• She ___ to apply for the position by the end of the week. (was going, went)
+• She was going to apply for the position by the end of the week.

-• They ___ to surprise you with a birthday party next month. (were, are)
+• They were planning to surprise you with a birthday party next month.

-• I ___ to take a vacation during the summer. (was thinking, think)
+• was thinking of taking a vacation during the summer.

-• He ___ to stop by your office before the meeting. (was, is)
+• He was planning to stop by your office before the meeting.

 Verb Patterns – Gerunds or Infinitives: Learn Seamless Communication